 One of the most walkable residential areas in Indianapolis, North Willow is the place to be if you’re looking for a family-friendly neighborhood.
 Moreover, with an average rent of $873, the area is reasonably priced even for those looking to rent by themselves before settling down.
 Within minutes of Castleton and Keystone at the Crossing, North Willow also offers easy access to some of the city’s best entertainment options and dinner spots.

 Indy’s north-side suburbs are known for having some of the best food, nightlife and local businesses in the city.
-One of the fastest-growing and economically thriving areas, it boasts historic buildings on top of being one of the most diverse and multi-ethnic residential pockets of the city.
+One of the fastest-growing and economically thriving areas among the best neighborhoods in Indianapolis, it boasts historic buildings on top of being one of the most diverse and multi-ethnic residential pockets of the city.
 Granted, the dining scene can make or break your neighborhood experience.
 Luckily, North Indy doesn’t disappoint and offers everything from cool eateries to more upscale options.
 Apartments in North Indy go for about $933 a month.

 Head to Keystone at the Crossing if you’re on the lookout for a neighborhood after your own heart.
 Residents here are predominantly renters because the area fits just about any type of renter.
 For instance, young professionals are drawn to the concentration of jobs and thriving sector nearby, whereas families prefer it for the peace and quiet.
 The neighborhood is also a shopping haven, the heart of which is the renowned Fashion Mall at Keystone.
 Apartments in Keystone at the Crossing go for around $1,082.